alexandreCameron/boar/USAGE.md

 ### Example

-If you have a variable in you notebook defined as:
+If a variable in a notebook is defined as:

 ```python
 data_file = "my_data_file.csv"  # skip_line